 How can we help you?

-A lot of health information is out there but it can be hard to know where to look and what you can trust.
+There is a lot of health information out there but it can be hard to know where to look and what you can trust.

-At the PFRC you can meet with a librarian who will help you find the most up-to-date and relaible health information to answer your question.
-The librarian will do the search with you, guide you to the best resources to meet your specific needs, and print out the information you need to take home.
+At the PFRC, you can meet with a librarian who will help you find the most up-to-date and reliable health information to answer your question.
+The librarian will do the search with you, guide you to the best resources to meet your specific needs, and print out the information for you to take home.

-Here are some examples of the types of questions we can help you with:
+Here are examples of health questions that we can help you answer: